 You MUST update information such as a change in name, address, or party enrollment in order to stay registered to vote.
 MyDMV service allows you to update the information you have on file with the Board of Elections online.
 You may also update your information by mail, using a new voter registration form.

 Updating Registration Dates

-- Aug.
-22 Changes of address received by this date must be processed for the State and Local Primary.
+- June 5 Changes of address received by this date must be processed for the State Primary.

 To vote in the Primary Election you must not only be registered to vote, but you must also be enrolled in an official political party recognized by the New York State Board of Elections.
 The Independence Party permits non-enrolled voters to participate in certain primary elections.
 In the state of New York, a political party is official as long as it has received 50,000 votes for Governor on its line.

 - You can vote for any candidates on the ballot in the General Election, no matter which party you are enrolled in.

 - The official New York State political parties are listed here.